Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 ## Motivation

 Up until now, I have not needed to manage multiple SSH keys on a single machine.
-I have always used one SSH key for my personal github account, which my job has allowed me to use when working on the company repo.
+I have always used one SSH key for my personal GitHub account, which my job has allowed me to use when working on the company repo.
 Recently, we had to move the repo over to GitLab.
 Also, we started another project on GitHub which now can only be accessed by my company account.
 So now I have my personal GitHub